LindaOjo/Lindaojo.com/content/blog/articles/Anguler-How-to-display-one-component-within-another.md

 ng generate module <child-component-name> --flat
 ```

-<strong class="code-word">--flat</strong> is a command-line flag that ensures that the module is not created within a new folder.
+<span class="code-word">--flat</span> is a command-line flag that ensures that the module is not created within a new folder.

 Open <span class="code-word">child.module.ts</span> file and import the child component using JavaScript import at the top of the file.